How I Revamped an Inefficient Editorial and Tripled Output

 23. Quick links to related deals

-Accounting for Edge Cases
+Accounting for New Edge Cases

 I created three card variations indicating deal status without disrupting the layout.
 Published deals featured all editor tools and a green status indicator.
 In-progress deals had a yellow indicator and limited available actions.
 Expired deals featured a red indicator, limited actions, and a gray background to visually deprioritize them.